 Understand How Both Spot and Contract Freight Rates Drive Supply Chain Efficiency

-There will always be periods when shippers want to use more spot rates or contracted rates.
-However, it is impractical to assume only using contracted rates or spot rates exclusively will lead to lower freight shipping rates.
-Remember, the market may change and affect spot rates multiple times within a single day, and shippers lacking a balanced use of spot and contract rates will see higher spend and miss opportunities to save.
+There will always be periods when shippers want to use more trucking spot rates or contracted rates.
+However, it is impractical to assume only using one option exclusively will lead to lower freight shipping rates.
+Remember, the market may change and affect spot shipping rates multiple times within a single day, and shippers lacking a balanced use of both will see higher spend and miss opportunities to save.